 MMOs and online RPGs

 World of Warcraft might have a few grey hairs here and there, but it's still the undisputed king of MMOs.
 Set in the high-fantasy setting of the famous Warcraft real-time strategy games, World of Warcraft is the story of you, a hero who rises from lowly pawn to god-slaying badass as you strive to save your world from all manner of fiendish enemies.
-With 12 classes and 13 fantasy races to play as, who and what your character will become is entirely up to you.
+With 12 classes and 13 races to play as (and an ever-growing list of subraces), who and what your character will become is entirely up to you.
 And whether you want to play for two hours a month or two hours a night, there are a nearly unlimited number of places to explore, quests to complete, raids and dungeons to conquer, and items to craft.
 It's less of a videogame and more of a part-time hobby.

 Set in a bizarre science-fiction universe full of esoteric secrets, Warframe sells itself on one amazing concept: You are a space ninja.
 And yes, it's as fun as it sounds.
 This free-to-play third-person shooter gleefully taps into the fantasy of being a gun-toting, sword-wielding killing machine through its versatile movement system.
 You'll air dash, wall run, and slide through levels with up to three teammates as you eviscerate hordes of android enemies in exchange for oodles of crafting resources.